nasa/Common-Metadata-Repository/schemas/resources/schemas/tool-draft/v1.0.0/search.md

 ### <a name="tool-draft"></a> Tool Draft

 Tool Drafts are draft records that inform users about the tools that are available to a collection when working with data files.
-Tool metadata is stored in the JSON format [UMM-Service Schema](https://git.earthdata.nasa.gov/projects/EMFD/repos/unified-metadata-model/browse/tool).
+Tool metadata is stored in the JSON format [UMM-Tool Schema](https://git.earthdata.nasa.gov/projects/EMFD/repos/unified-metadata-model/browse/tool).

 #### <a name="searching-for-tool-drafts"></a> Searching for Tool Drafts